 Looking for More Recipes with a Kick?

-😋 If you’re a fan of these Indian spices, check out my Tandoori Pasta recipe for another easy mid-week recipe, or my Tandoori Mayonnaise recipe which is a super versatile sauce/dip!
+😋 If you’re a fan of these Indian spices, check out my Tandoori Pasta recipe for another easy mid-week recipe, or my Tandoori Mayonnaise recipe, which is a super versatile sauce/dip!

 🔥 If you like spicy food, check out my Mum’s Vegan Rendang (Indonesian curry) with Jackfruit recipe.
 For Korean flavors, try my Kimchi Sushi or Gochujang Ramen.
 And for some Latin American vibes, check out my spicy chimichurri sauce!